 Tips

-As a 3D design enthusiast, it is always rewarding to create, reproduce, or optimize models to improve their efficiency.
+As a 3D design enthusiast, it is always rewarding to create, reproduce, or optimise models to improve their efficiency.

 In mechanics, applying force to assemble or disassemble elements is often necessary, but it is not a universal rule.
 Take the nozzle, for example, which needs to be heated to a high temperature to be tightened or loosened with force, and can sometimes break or be misaligned.